Best (and Worst) Trading Platforms for Beginners 2026

 All fees verified against platform fee pages, February 2026.
 Admiral Markets inactivity fee not listed publicly — requires direct verification.

 The pattern is clear.
 The beginner-friendly platforms have simpler, more predictable fee structures.
-Trading 212 and Capital.com are both transparent — I can calculate the cost of any trade in seconds. eToro's FX conversion adds a layer of complexity that catches many new users off guard, and the real rate is significantly higher than what most comparison sites report.
+Capital.com and Spreadex are both transparent — I can calculate the cost of any trade in seconds.
+IG charges £3 per share deal, which is straightforward even if it's not zero. eToro's FX conversion adds a layer of complexity that catches many new users off guard, and the real rate is significantly higher than what most comparison sites report.
 Interactive Brokers' dual pricing model (fixed vs. tiered) genuinely requires a spreadsheet to compare properly — I've been doing this for years and I still have to check.

 At the other end of the spectrum, MEXC doesn't even support direct GBP deposits, which means you're paying conversion costs before you've entered the platform — and doing so without any FCA regulatory protection.
 A new trader shouldn't need to study a fee schedule to work out what a trade costs.
 If the pricing isn't immediately obvious, that's a signal the platform wasn't designed with you in mind.